matxakav/OT-NWbasedOnGNS3/network/ics/nodes/README.md

 We map new nodes to additional appliances in the ICS network.

 - We delete PC1 ~ PC3, and [rename](#rename-a-node) PC4 to PC1.
+- Kali Linux is a fork of Ubuntu, with the same APT package manager.

 | Nodes | Appliances |
 | --- | --- |